 This operation is used for retrieving an already issued application-specific ACR.
 List returned may contain more than one ACR.
 For instance the list may contain a revoked ACR and an active ACR.
 It is assumed that the server knows how to determine which ACRs belong to a given application and appropriately list them in the response, through methods which are beyond the scope of this document (e.g. using the access token provided in the HTTP request header – see [Autho4API_10]).

-While GET operation enables a 3rd-party application the retrieval of the application-specific ACR over the RESTful API, it may also be possible for the server to share an already created and valid ACR with the 3rd-party application through HTTP header enrichment methods which are beyond the scope of this document.
+As shown in the example below, GET operation enables a 3rd-party application the retrieval of an application-specific ACR over the RESTful API.
+Please note that, to support certain use cases, it might also be possible for the service provider to push an already created and valid ACR to the 3rd-party application, e.g. via HTTP header enrichment techniques (i.e. by injecting additional HTTP header fields carrying an ACR into the user’s traffic).
+HTTP header enrichment with ACR is beyond the scope of this document.

 Example 1: Retrieve the issued ACR using “auth” keyword (Informative)